whysosuso/whysosuso.github.io/projects.md

 permalink: /projects/
 published: true
 ---
 I have always liked building things.
-While in school I ran a popular quizzing blog called Dork's Corner for about 4 years; in college, besides everything I could to contribute to building the culture, I also set up a merchandise brand, [Macha](https://www.facebook.com/machaitsokay) with some friends and made decent money.
+While in school, I ran a popular quizzing blog called Dork's Corner for about 4 years; in college, besides everything I could do to contribute to building the culture, I also set up a merchandise brand, [Macha](https://www.facebook.com/machaitsokay) with some friends and made decent money.
 There have been other projects as well; a media site called [Discin!](https://discin.in/) to cover the stories of Ultimate Frisbee from India; designing and selling posters for dorm rooms and many more really.
 Some worked out well, some didn't; but I have had fun pursuing each one of them.

 These projects keep me sane, if 3 out of 5 things I am working on are going okay, then life's good.
-I will keep updating this page with the projects I am working on and will also link each project to a detailed blog once I have enough insights.
+I will keep updating this page with the projects I am experimenting with and will also link each project to a detailed blog once I have enough insights.

 Here are some active projects: